 Former Vice President and current member, Portage County (Ohio) Genealogy Society

-Trustee, Portage County (Ohio) Historical Society
+Trustee and volunteer, Portage County (Ohio) Historical Society